yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-zone.md

 showAsideToc: true
 ---

 This section will describe how to create a universe in one geographic region across multiple availability zones.
-We will examine the various nodes created by YugaWare, run some workloads against this universe and take a look at the metrics against the running universe.
+We will examine the various nodes created by the Yugabyte Platform, run some workloads against this universe and take a look at the metrics against the running universe.

 ## 1. Create the universe